blabla1337/skf-flask/skf/markdown/knowledge_base/95-knowledge_base--Input_validation--.md

 Every detection of input outside of the intended operation of the application should be logged and rejected by your application.

-note: All this validation and rejection should always be perfomed on the server side.
+Note: All this validation and rejection should always be performed on the server side.

 Recommended knowledge base items: